SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/03-Priority-Queue.md

     }
 ```

-In the example above, the elements are removed based on the natural order of strings, which is alphabetical order.
+In the example above, the elements are removed based on the natural order of strings, which is **alphabetical order**.
 When two strings start with the same character, their lengths are compared and the shortest one is removed first.

 [image assetsSrc="Java-Advanced-Stack-and-Queues-12.png" /]